earlfogel/food/README.md

 1 tsp each of ginger, cinnamon, nutmeg and allspice<br/>

-Mix everything together and bake at 350 F for 1 hour or more in a greased 9x13" pan (plus a loaf tin).
+Mix everything together and bake at 350 F for 1 hour or more in a greased 9x13" pan.

-Or use two 9" round pans and bake for 45 minutes.
+Or make a half recipe in an 8x8 pan and bake for 45 minutes.

+Variation: use root beer instead of tea and coke.

 ## Felix's Apple Cake